inbo/tutorials/content/tutorials/spatial_variograms/index.md

 I also want to throw in two covariates, say... `a` and `b`.
 Those stand in for real covariates.
-One will systematically vary continuously with the location.
+One of them will systematically vary continuously with the location.
 The other is completely random, and categorical.

 ``` r